-- (1) In September of each year, the District submits a proposed operating budget for all funds to the real estate owners of the District. - (2) Notice of place and time of public hearings must be published prior to the public hearings. - (3) Public hearings are conducted to obtain taxpayer comment. - (4) After publication and hearing, the budget is legally adopted by majority vote of the Board.
-The District is required to file a copy of the adopted budget with the County Clerk and the Nebraska Auditor of Public Accounts in accordance with the Nebraska Budget Act. - (5) The budget is adopted on a per-fund basis and budgetary control is exercised at the fund level. - (6) The Board of Trustees may authorize supplementary appropriations during the year.
-(No such appropriations were made during the fiscal year ended June 30, 2019.)
+- 1) In September of each year the District submits a proposed operating budget for all funds to the real estate owners of the District. - 2) Notice of place and time of public hearings must be published prior to the public hearings. - 3) Public hearings are conducted to obtain taxpayer comment. - 4) After publication and hearing, the budget is legally adopted by majority vote of the Board.
+The District is required to file a copy of the adopted budget with the County Clerk and the Nebraska Auditor of Public Accounts in accordance with the Nebraska Budget Act. - 5) The budget is adopted on a per-fund basis and budgetary control is exercised at the fund level. - Appropriations lapse at year-end, however, the Board of Trustees may authorize supplemental appropriations during the year.
+No such appropriations were made during the fiscal year ended June 30, 2019.